Alex-HuXD/Alex-HuXD/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-My name is Alex, a full-stack web developer and open source contributor
+My name is Alex, a full-stack web developer

 <!--
 **Alex-HuXD/Alex-HuXD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.